-"Teleconferencing" may be used by members of a legislative body as a way to participate fully in the meeting from remote locations. § 54953(b).
-If a member participates in a meeting via teleconferencing, the following requirements apply: (1) the remote location must be connected to the main meeting location by telephone, video or both; (2) the notice and agenda of the meeting must identify the remote location; (3) the remote location must be posted and accessible to the public; (4) all votes must be by roll call; and (5) the meeting must comply with the Brown Act, which includes allowing participation by members of the public present in remote locations.
+Because the Brown Act relies on physical, in-person meetings as the primary means to achieve its goals of public participation and transparency, the law has traditionally limited a local agency's ability to use teleconferencing to hold public meetings.
+Generally, teleconferencing may only be used by members of a legislative body as a way to participate fully in the meeting from remote locations. § 54953(b).
+If one or more members participate in a meeting via teleconferencing, the following requirements apply to that meeting: (1) the remote location must be connected to the main meeting location by telephone, video or both; (2) the notice and agenda of the meeting must identify the remote location; (3) the remote location must be posted and accessible to the public; (4) all votes must be by roll call; and (5) the meeting must comply with the Brown Act, which includes allowing participation by members of the public present in remote locations.
 A quorum of the legislative body must participate from locations within the jurisdiction, but other members may participate from outside the jurisdiction.
-The teleconferencing rules only apply to members of the legislative body.
+These teleconferencing rules only apply to members of the legislative body.
 Staff members, attorneys or consultants may participate remotely without following the posting and public access requirements of the teleconferencing rules.